S&H $9 (in the USA)

 The quality of cotters available to most bike shops from the major suppliers is pretty sad.
 (See Grade D below) So, I am always on the lookout for any high quality ones that might still be out there.

-Grade A cotters are fully machined from 3/8" (9.5mm) or 9.0mm steel.
-Even the nuts are turned on a lathe.
+Grade A cotters I import these directly from the manufacturer in France.
+They are fully machined from 3/8" (9.5mm) or 9.0mm steel.
 Both ends are domed to prevent mushrooming when they are installed or removed.
 The threaded stems are larger, 7mm and the washers are thicker and harder.When you compare the moments of inertia for the actual root diameters of rolled 6mm and 7mm threads, you see that the larger threads have twice the resistance to bending.
-This is irrelevant in use, but potentially a big deal when trying to remove one that is really stuck.
+This is irrelevant in use, but potentially a big deal when trying to remove them.

 9.5mm English Grade A